Low (band): History

 After appearing on 2007's Drums and Guns and touring with the group, Matt Livingston left Low in 2008, to be replaced by Steve Garrington.
 Garrington would perform with the band for the next 12 years and four studio albums: 2011's C'mon, 2013's The Invisible Way, 2015's Ones and Sixes and 2018's Double Negative.

 Sparhawk and Parker provided guest vocals on "Lunacy", the opening track on Swans' 2012 album The Seer.

 In June 2021, the band announced an upcoming release on Sub Pop entitled Hey What.
 The album was released on September 10.
 With the announcement of the album came news of Garrington's departure from the band a year prior, turning Low into an official duo for the first time in their career.
 It was soon announced that the band had hired Charlie Parr bassist Liz Draper to support Hey What on tour.

 Parker was diagnosed with ovarian cancer in late 2020; she began treatment in 2021 and publicly revealed the diagnosis during a podcast interview in January 2022.
 In August 2022, the band cancelled some European shows to accommodate Parker's treatment.
 In September, the band cancelled its dates opening for Death Cab for Cutie in the United States.
 In October, the band cancelled the remainder of their 2022 European tour dates, due to continued concerns about Parker's health.
 Parker died on November 5, 2022.

+Following Parker's death, Sparhawk focused his musical attention to a new project named Damien, featuring their son, Cyrus, on bass guitar, songwriter Marc Gartman on vocals and drummer Owen Mahon.
+Formed in late 2021, prior to Parker's death, the band's debut album The Boy Who Drew Cats was released in May 2023.
+Upon the album's release, Sparhawk noted: "I'm learning not to be surprised by anything.
+There is a weird process going on and I have to allow myself the possibility that I have no idea what I'm going to be by the end of this."
+In June 2023, Sparhawk confirmed via Twitter that Low had ended with Parker's passing.
+"Low is and was Mimi," he wrote.
+"It was amazing.
+I'm grateful."